Flowers Safe for Dogs: The Complete UK Guide

 Eustoma grandiflorum

-SAFENon-toxic and stunning often mistaken for peonies or roses.
+SAFENon-toxic and stunning flowers, a favourite at FLOWERFIX.
 An excellent luxury dog-safe stem with a vase life of 10-14 days when properly conditioned.

 Waxflower